openshift/hypershift-dataplane-metrics-forwarder/README.md

 The Proxy needs to be initialized to work properly.
 This phase might not be needed later if the root-ca contains certificates that are compatible with Cert Manager.
 Initially, PKO Package deploys 4 resources:
-- ServiceAccount named metrics-forwarder-sa
+- ServiceAccount
-- Role named metrics-forwarder-secret-ensurer
+- Role
-- RoleBinding named metrics-forwarder-secret-rolebinding
+- RoleBinding
-- CronJob named metrics-forwarder-secret-ensurer
+- CronJob

-This CronJob mianly recreates the root-ca (metrics-forwarder-secret) in the HCP with names that are compatible with Cert Manager.
+This CronJob mianly recreates the root-ca in the HCP with names that are compatible with Cert Manager.

 ## Contact
 ___